vaishakbelle/vaishakbelle.github.io/papers.md

 ---

+**The Future is Neuro-Symbolic: Where has it been, and where is it going?**

+_AAAI (Emerging Trends in AI), 2026._

+V. Belle and G. Marcus.

 **Logic and Neural Networks (Dagstuhl Seminar 25061).**

 _Dagstuhl Reports, Volume 15, Issue 2, pp. 1-20, Schloss Dagstuhl – Leibniz-Zentrum für Informatik, 2025._